 Do the following statements agree with the views of the writer in Reading Passage 3?

-In boxes 26-29 on your answer sheet write
+In boxes 26 -29 on your answer sheet write

-YES if the statement agrees with the writer

-NO if the statement does agree with the writer

-NOT GIVEN if there is no information about this in the passage
+YES if the statement agrees with the writer NO if the statement does not agree with the writer NOT GIVEN if there is no information about this in the passage

-- 26. Before the dry plate process short exposures could only b achieved with cameras held in the hand. - 27.
-Stirn's America' camera lacked Kodak's developing service. - 28.
-The first Kodak film cost the equivalent of a week's wages to develop. - 29.
+Question 26.
+Before the dry plate process short exposures could only be achieved with cameras held in the hand.

+Question 27.
+Stirn's 'America' camera lacked Kodak's developing service.

+Question 28.
+The first Kodak film cost the equivalent of a week's wages to develop.

+Question 29.
 Some of Eastman's 1891 range of cameras could be loaded in daylight.

+Questions 30 -34

 Complete the diagram below.
 Choose NO MORE THAN THREE WORDS from the passage for each answer.
+Write your answers in boxes 30-34 on your answer sheet.